 - c.
-The date of the surgery should be day/month/year (dd.mm.yy) and in chronological order - d.
+The date of the surgery should be day/month/year (dd.mm.yy) and in chronological order. - d.
 All cases should have the appropriate patient case number given by the practice where the case was seen. - e.
 The diagnosis should be clear enough to truly understand the decision to intervene with a specialist surgical procedure.
 In case of tumours or biopsies pathohistological or cytological diagnosis need to be provided.
 In cases of urolithiasis the results of stone analysis needs to be included.
 Extensive details on the diagnosis are not necessary. - f.
 Surgical procedure: for Small Animal Residents, only specialist surgical procedures are included in the Surgery Case Log; non-specialist level surgical procedures, experimental surgical procedures and non-surgical procedures must not be included in the Small Animal Surgery Case Log.
 For Large Animal Residents, all surgical procedures are to be included, but only specialist procedures (see Element 3) will be counted towards the total.
 Please use the correct terminology as is stated in scientific literature. - g.
 Primary and assisting surgeons: supply a list of all surgeons referred to in the case log and use abbreviations for the surgeons involved.
 Interns or students should only appear as "student" and "intern" with no specifications of names. - h.
 Primary and assisting surgeons: only one surgeon per column is allowed for a specific procedure.
 Double-logging of cases is not acceptable.
 Two Residents or trainees cannot both log the same case as either primary or assist, but two Residents or trainees can log the same case if one is acting as the primary and the other is assisting.
 A Resident or trainee acting as primary surgeon in their 3rd year of training with a supervising Diplomate present in the theatre should log that case with the Diplomate's initials as the assistant surgeon.
 Another Resident or trainee acting as assistant surgeon can also log that same case with the 3rd year Resident or trainee as primary and themselves as assisting.
 A third Resident, present during the procedure, is not allowed to log the case, unless the surgical procedure is a total joint replacement, open cardiac surgery, an intra-articular Y-fracture or an acetabular fracture.
 For the second and possibly third Resident the case cannot be logged as supervised.

-How to log a surgery as supervised or non-supervised?
-Supervision by ECVS / EBVS /ACVS specialist (or full professor) · · or with Supervised surgery with ECVS or EBVS specialist and 2 Residents Primary surgeon Log Resident as PS Counts as PS (supervised) Counts as 1 3 (non- Log intern or student as AS if Log other surgeon as AS Log Resident as PS Counts as PS (supervised) Assistant Log Resident as AS Counts as AS Log 3 rd year Resident as PS Log Resident as AS Counts as AS (non- supervised) Log Resident as AS Counts as AS (non-supervised) Only one Resident cant log as AS Except if open cardiac surgery, THR, Y articular fracture, acetabular fracture Counts as AS (non-supervised) should not be an intern, student or nurse
+now to log a surgery as supervised of non-supervised: Supervision by ECVS / EBVS /ACVS specialist (or full professor) Supervision by a 3 rd year Resident or with Supervised surgery with ECVS or EBVS specialist and 2 Residents surgeon Log specialist as AS Log Resident as PS Counts as PS (supervised) Log 3 rd year Resident as AS Log Resident as PS Counts as PS (non- supervised) Log Resident as PS Log intern or student as AS if needed Counts as PS (non-supervised) Log other surgeon as AS Log Resident as PS Counts as PS (supervised) Log specialist as PS Log Resident as AS Counts as AS (supervised) Log 3 rd year Resident as PS Log Resident as AS Counts as AS (non- supervised) Log Resident as AS Only one Resident cant log as AS Except if open cardiac surgery, THR, Y articular fracture, acetabular fracture Counts as AS (non-supervised) should not be an intern, s